 To compile my bar chart I took the data from Routehappy.com which shows for the worlds top airlines the percentage of ASMs (number of seats multiplied by number of miles flown) with at least a chance of WiFi, and inverted it.

-For instance, the original data shows that the airline with the best WiFi coverage is a low-cost long-haul airline owned by Singapore Airlines called Scoot.
-In my bar chart, because in principal there is zero chance of booking a WiFi free flight with Scoot, it’s shown as 0% – meaning, if you are concerned about in-flight WiFi radiation exposures you should avoid booking with Scoot.
+So in my bar chart, because in principal there is zero chance of booking a WiFi free flight with Scoot, Virgin America and Icelandair they are shown as 0% – meaning, if you are concerned about in-flight WiFi radiation exposures you should avoid booking with these airlines.

 Airlines To Choose If You’re Concerned About WiFi Radiation – Currently

-My bar chart shows that your best chance of flying WiFi free is to book with Kuwait Airlines or Garuda Airlines.
-Followed closely by Iberia, Phillipine, Singapore, Virgin Atlantic airlines.
+My bar chart shows that your best chance of flying WiFi free is to book with Philippine Airlines followed closely by Iberia and Air Europa.

 Three points to note:

-- You’ve less chance of flying WiFi free on U.S. airlines – they offer Wi-Fi on 78% of their seat miles offer a full chance of WiFi as opposed to 24% for non-U.S. airlines, for which only 28% of seat miles offer at least a chance of WiFi
+- You’ve less chance of flying WiFi free on U.S. airlines – 80% of their seat miles offer a full chance of WiFi as opposed to non-U.S. airlines, for which only 28% of seat miles offer at least a chance of WiFi

 - 61% of available seat miles worldwide still have no Wi-Fi compared to 69% last year

 - This data is changing fast as Airlines are eager to offer WiFi to seduce their clients